JoshTheBlack/whiskey/2023 Advent Calendar/12-13 Buffalo Trace.md

 🏁: The finish is long and mellow, slightly bitter up front fading into more citrus with whisps of oak.
 Not super complex, but very enjoyable.

-This is similarly priced with Elijah Craigh Small Batch from Day 2.
+This is similarly priced with [[12-02 Elijah Craig Small Batch]] from Day 2.
 For my money, I'd grab that for the complexity and extra abv.